stonepros/stone/doc/rbd/rbd-cloudstack.rst

             |          OSDs          | |        Monitors        |
             +------------------------+ +------------------------+

-.. important:: To use Ceph Block Devices with CloudStack, you must have
+.. important:: To use Stone Block Devices with CloudStack, you must have
-   access to a running Ceph Storage Cluster.
+   access to a running Stone Storage Cluster.

-CloudStack integrates with Ceph's block devices to provide CloudStack with a back end for CloudStack's Primary Storage.
+CloudStack integrates with Stone's block devices to provide CloudStack with a back end for CloudStack's Primary Storage.
 The instructions below detail the setup for CloudStack Primary Storage.